NajlaaNawaii/LeetCodeSolutions/README.md

 # ProgrammingSkills
-My solutions to different algorithms in python with explantions to the specific approach.
+My solutions to different algorithmic problems in python with explantions to the specific approach.